IzumaNetworks/conftagz/README.md

 2024/02/13 11:05:07 Config is bad: field Port: value 33 ! >= 1024
 ```

-## What this is
+## Motivation

-An attempt to avoid repetitive, tedious, and slightly buggy code when reading and validating configuration files.
+There are many powerful and complicated libraries for configuration options and flags. [cobra](https://github.com/spf13/cobra), [viper](https://github.com/spf13/viper), [kong](https://github.com/alecthomas/kong), etc. But frankly software is already complex enough - and the last thing I wanted is some complicated library to just process command line arguments and config files. `conftagz` is the antithesis of these approaches.

+When I go back to look at something from months ago - I want it to be super easy to figure out what's going on with the conf files and flags...
+Nor do I want to be confined to a specific way to layout components, or have to call dozens of library functions just to get the CLI options.

+### Just use struct tags

+Use structs + tags to define everything.
+Run `Process()` and that's it.
+No, it does not do even 1/8 the things cobra does.
+If you need that use cobra or one of the other fine options above.

-A common pattern with cloud apps is to specify a config file format in YAML, JSON or similar.
+A common pattern with cloud apps is to specify a config file format in YAML, JSON or similar - as a struct(s) in Go.
 And then to:
-- Parse that YAML into some `MyConfig` struct which has struct tags for the parser
+- Parse that YAML into some `MyConfig`-like struct
 - Check if all the values are valid
-- Potentially override certain items in the struct with environmental variables if present
+- Override certain items with environmental variables if present
 - Set defaults on values with a *zero* value

-The order of operation and priority of these steps might differ here and there.
-But the gneral pattern is common.
+- Maybe replace some value with CLI flags

+You can do all this with just struct tags using this package.
+Then make one call to `conftagz.Process()`

 ## The tags of `conftagz`